-# SPR 2.1b - Rest nodes and recreation facilities - Public bicycle hoops
+# SPR 2.1b - Rest nodes and recreational facilities - Public bicycle hoops

 # Applies to